bilbisli/ai_readme_generator/README.md

 *   **Testing:** Implement a comprehensive test suite.

 ## Contributing
-We welcome contributions to `auto-readme-with-gemini`!
+We welcome contributions to `ai_readme_generator`!
 If you're interested in improving this tool, please consider:
 1.  **Reporting Bugs:** If you find any issues, please open an issue on the project's GitHub repository.
 2.  **Suggesting Features:** Have an idea for a new feature?
 Open an issue to discuss it.
 3.  **Submitting Pull Requests:** Feel free to fork the repository, make your changes, and submit a pull request.
 Please ensure your code adheres to standard Python style guidelines and includes relevant tests if applicable.